 The restaurant in Bethesda was temporarily closed last month after Montgomery County health inspectors discovered a “severe cockroach infestation,” WUSA9 reported.

-The popular Wisconsin Avenue Argentinean eatery was closed on May 29 after inspectors discovered cockroaches.
-It was reopened on May 30, confirmed Mary Anderson, a spokeswoman for the Montgomery County Health and Human Services Department.
+The popular Wisconsin Avenue Argentinean eatery was closed May 29 after inspectors discovered cockroaches, and re-opened May 30, confirmed Mary Anderson, a spokeswoman for the Montgomery County Health and Human Services Department.

 A copy of the inspection report wasn’t immediately available.